postsharp/Metalama.Documentation/conceptual/troubleshooting/troubleshooting-unattended-build.md

 # Troubleshooting an unattended build

-This article describes steps to enable logging and process dumps in an unattended build on a build server without having to install the `metalama` tool.
+This article describes how to enable logging and process dumps in an unattended build on a build server without having to install the `metalama` tool.

 ## Step 1.
-Create the diagnostics.json on your local machine
+Create diagnostics.json on your local machine

-You can follow the other articles of this chapter to learn how to create a `diagnostics.json` file for different scenarios.
+You can follow the other articles in this chapter to learn how to create a `diagnostics.json` file for the scenario you want to troubleshoot.

 ### Example: enabling logging

-In the next example you can find entire resulting `diagnostics.json` file after finishing editing it.
+In the next example you can find the resulting `diagnostics.json` file after editing it.

 Here, logging is enabled for the compiler process and for all categories.